Policy: Indirect Costs of Research and Consultancies

 Distribution of funds recovered as Indirect Costs over and above the Indirect Cost Recovery Rate

-- Funds recovered as Indirect Costs over and above the Indirect Cost Recovery Rate will be distributed as follows:
+- Funds recovered as Indirect Costs over and above the Indirect Cost Recovery Rate will be retained by the School

 Cross-subsidising Research Projects